 Weight: Rowing machines weigh between 50-100+ pounds depending on the resistance type.
 Most indoor rowing machines have dual caster wheels, which makes moving them around easy when needed.
 See more information in the reviews.

-Noise Level: All rowing machines are fairly quiet, some are more noisier than others depending on the resistance type.
+Noise Level: All rowing machines are fairly quiet, some are noisier than others depending on the resistance type.
 Hydraulic piston and magnetic rowers are the quietest, followed by water and air resistance rowers.
 See more information in the reviews.

 Note: Each rowing machine resistance type has its own ‘pros and cons’.
 More information on resistance types is provided below or in the full rowing machine reviews.

 Rowing machines vary from $100 – $2,000+.
 The old adage ‘you get what you pay for’ applies to rowing machines like it does to every product and service out there.

 However, that doesn’t mean you can’t get a quality rowing machine at the lower end of the price range.
 What’s most important is you find a rowing machine with everything that you need.

 Every rower has its ‘pros and cons’ and I go over each in my detailed rowing machine reviews.

 For buyers on a budget check out my article: Best Rowing Machine Under $500

 You can visit my ‘rowing machine reviews by price’ section in the top navigation bar.
 You can also visit my ‘Find A Rower’ page and compare rowing machines to find the best rowing machine for the money.

-There are four resistance types: air, hydraulic piston, magnetic, and water.
-Most rowing machines use one of the resistance types to provide resistance for the rower (a few rowing machines have two).
+There are four main resistance types: air, hydraulic piston, magnetic, and water.
+Most rowing machines use one of the resistance types to provide resistance for the rower, while some use a combination of air/magnetic resistance.